-Technological problem solving seeks solutions to problems arising from attempts by humans to adapt to or change the environment.
-In Kindergarten to Grade 8 science, students have been developing these skills using a cycle of steps called the design process.
-This design process includes the proposing, creating, and testing of prototypes, products, and techniques in an attempt to reach an optimal solution to a given problem.
-Feedback and evaluation are built into this cycle.
-In Senior Years science, these technological problem-solving skills are incorporated into a decision-making process.
+Technological problem solving seeks solutions to problems arising from attempts by humans to adapt to the environment.
+Related skills and attitudes are often represented as a cycle, referred to as the design process.
+The design process includes the proposing, creating, and testing of prototypes, products, and techniques in an attempt to reach an optimal solution to a given problem.
+Feedback and evaluation are built into this cycle, which like scientific inquiry, can be an ongoing set of revisited steps.
+However, technological problem solving and scientific inquiry differ in purpose, procedure, and product (see Figure 1: Science and Technology: Their Nature and Relationship, p.
+2.5).

-STSE Issues and Decision Making
+Decision Making

-Students, as individuals and global citizens, are required to make decisions.
-Increasingly, the type of issues they face demand an ability to apply scientific and technological knowledge processes, and products to the decisions they make related to Science, Technology, Society, and the Environment (STSE).
-The decision-making process involves a series of steps which may include:
+Students, as individuals and global citizens, are required to make decisions, and increasingly, the types of issues they face demand an ability to apply scientific and technological processes and products.
+The decisionmaking process involves identifying the issue, gathering data, generating possible courses of action, evaluating alternatives, and making a thoughtful decision based on the information available.

-- · clarification of the issue

-- · critical evaluation of all available research

-- generating possible courses of action

-- · making a thoughtful decision

-- · examining the impact of the decision

-- reflecting on the process

 Students should be actively involved in decision-making situations as they progress through their science education.
-Not only are decision-making situations important in their own right, but they also provide a relevant context for engaging in scientific inquiry, problem solving, and the study of STSE relationships (See Figure 4).
+Not only are decisionmaking situations important in their own right, but they also provide a relevant context for engaging in scientific inquiry, problem solving, and the study of STSE relationships.